Virima V6.0 will soon be available with an all-new look, enhanced discovery, mapping and vulnerability features and more. Stay tuned!

 ITSM (IT Service Management) processes mapping documents and visualizes ITSM processes from initial request to delivery in an organization.
 It helps understand how IT services are delivered and how different processes interact in that organization.

 Let’s say a large organization is experiencing high IT incidents and service requests and struggling to keep up with the workload.
 In this case, they’ll need a clear picture of how different processes are connected.
-The process map will help them identify the lagging, optimize the processes in the first place and improve service delivery as a result.
+The process map will help them identify the lagging, optimize the processes in the first place.
+Also, improve service delivery as a result.

-The ITSM process mapping involves creating a visual representation of ITSM processes, including the inputs, outputs, activities, and roles involved in each process.
+The ITSM process mapping involves creating a visual representation of ITSM processes.
+It includes the inputs, outputs, activities, and roles involved in each process.

 Benefits of ITSM Process Mapping

-ITSM process mapping provides a clear understanding of the end-to-end IT service delivery process, identifies potential areas of improvement, and optimizes IT service management processes.
+ITSM process mapping provides a clear understanding of the end-to-end IT service delivery process.
+It identifies potential areas of improvement, and optimizes IT service management processes.

 And for several reasons, ITSM process mapping is an important practice to undertake in any organization: